 Begin at home.
-The larger portion of salaries and wages is spent on the home-food, fuel, light, clothing.
+The larger portion of salaries and resources-men, munitions, food, money.
+The and wages is spent on the home-food, fuel, light, call to all is to produce more and more.
+It may be | clothing.
 Are any of these things being wasted? necessary to work harder.
-The place of those who \$20.00 a year saved from waste in every home in enlist must be taken by those at home, men and | Canada will more than pay the interest on a war debi of \$500,000,000.
+The place of those who \$20.00 a year saved from waste in every home in enlist must be taken by those at home, men and | Canada will more than pay the interest on a war debi